UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 [Interactive jobs](Interactive_Jobs.md) run with `qrsh` and have the same maximum wallclock time suggested as other jobs.

+## Requesting Customer Specialist Servers

+If you need a server with particular characteristics to carry on your work, you can request one.
+Check our page to request a [Customer Specialist Server](Customer_Specialist_Server.md)

 ## Creating, submitting and checking jobs

 We have pages that will explain you how to create, submit and check the results of your jobscripts.